 Show All Answers

 The Preschool Promise initiative is supported by $4.3 million of dedicated funding from the “Your Dollars, Your Neighborhood” program.
-It is comprised of three components: (1) educating the community and families about the importance of high quality preschool; (2) expanding the availability of high quality Preschool in Dayton; and (3) assisting families in finding and paying for high quality Preschool.
+The Preschool Promise budget is allocated on a school year basis, starting in August.
+It is comprised of three components: (1) educating the community and families about the importance of high quality preschool; (2) expanding the availability of high quality preschool in Dayton; and (3) assisting families in finding and paying for high quality preschool.

 More than 6,000 vacant lots and boulevards are mowed with the support of the “Your Dollars, Your Neighborhood” program.
 The goal is to mow every lot and boulevard five times during warm months, from late April through October.
 At the end of October, a sixth round is dedicated to brush and debris clean-up, garbage removal and other maintenance needed in advance of winter.
 Poor weather conditions can alter mowing and clean-up schedules.

 Every year, residential roads are selected for resurfacing based on pavement condition, traffic volume, and geographic location.
-After completion of the 8 year program, residential road conditions will improve from a “poor” to “satisfactory” pavement condition rating.
+After completion of the 8-year program, residential road conditions will improve from a “poor” to a “satisfactory” pavement condition rating.
 Whenever possible, utility upgrades are completed in advance of repaving.

 It typically takes 5-7 seven days to grind and pave a residential street.
 The City’s contractors have up to 7 days to complete work once they have started grinding the pavement.
 Utility replacement work and poor weather conditions can impact how long it takes to complete the project.